ditissgithub/HPC-AI-Notebook/Linux/README.md

 ## Part 4 – Security & Administration *(Coming in Part 4)*

 ## Part 5 – Production Operations *(Coming in Part 5)*

+---

+# Learning Objectives

+After completing this part, you should be able to:

+- Understand Linux architecture.
+- Explain the role of the Linux kernel.
+- Differentiate User Space and Kernel Space.
+- Understand the Linux boot sequence.
+- Navigate the Linux filesystem hierarchy.
+- Identify Linux file types.
+- Explain how inodes work.
+- Understand mount points and filesystem mounting.

+---

+# Prerequisites

+- Basic computer architecture
+- Basic command-line familiarity
+- No prior Linux administration experience required

+---

+# Estimated Reading Time

+**60–75 Minutes**

+---